play icon for videos

 How to Build a Theory of Change Framework

 Now that you understand the components, let's talk about how to actually build a theory of change framework that works.
-This is where methodology matters—because a beautiful diagram that sits on a wall is worthless.
+This is where methodology matters — because a beautiful theory of change diagram that sits on a wall is worthless.
 Your framework needs to be testable, measurable, and useful for making real decisions.

 Weak Theory of Change Framework